leannewat100/ca2-php-crud-2/README.md

 Home Page - College Category:
 * The Home page displays all the tasks in the different categories

+Home Page - College Category:
 ![image info](./readme-images/Home.png)

-* Click the buttons to view tasks in other categories
+* Click the buttons in the sidebar to view tasks in other categories

 Home Page - Home Category:
 ![image info](./readme-images/Home-Home.png)